 Dr. Chan has worked as the visiting scientists in the Department of Anesthesia and Medicine, Centre for Regenerative Studies, Brigham and Women's Hospital, Harvard Medical School and the Cardiovascular Research Institute, University of California, San Francisco.
 Furthermore, he is an Academic Editor of PLoS ONE, Associate Editor of Frontiers in Microbiology and the editorial broad member of the Open Journal of Respiratory diseases, International Journal of Clinical and Experimental Pathology and Medicine.
 He reviews manuscripts regularly for various international peer-review top tier journals.

 Hui KPY, Chan LLY, Kuok DIT, Mok CKP, Yang Z, Li R, Luk GS, Lee EF, Lai JCC, Yen HL, Zhu H, Guan Y, Nicholls JM, Peiris JSM, Chan MCW (2017) Tropism and innate host responses of influenza A/H5N6 virus: an analysis of ex-vivo and in-vitro cultures of the human respiratory tract.
 European Respiratory Journal.
-In Press (Impact factor: 8.53; citation not yet).
+In Press (Impact factor: 10.6; citation: 1).

 Chan MCW, Kuok DIT, Leung CYH, Hui KPY, Valkenburg SA, Lau EHY, Nicholls JM, Fang X, Guan Y, Lee JW, Chan RWY, Webster RG, Matthay MA, Peiris JSM (2016) Human mesenchymal stromal cells reduce influenza A H5N1–associated acute lung injury in vitro and in vivo.
 Proc Natl Acad Sci U S A. 113(13): 3621-6.
-(Impact Factor: 9.67; citation: not yet).
+(Impact Factor: 9.7; citation: 11).